svegalopez/cli-tool/README.md

 # CSV to Database

 This is a tool for inserting data from a csv file to a database.
-Is was designed to support large files.
+Is was designed to support large files, see the [comments]().

 ## Quick Start